 - The tool is easier to use and more intuitive

 Building from scratch means the two versions are completely independent.
 Tests created in one tool stay in that tool.
-This unfortunately also means that during a transition period, until June 2021, many teachers will have two test tool options available.
+This unfortunately also means that during a transition period, many teachers will have two test tool options available.
 We’re changing the icon and text for the old one so you can see which one will be discontinued.
 For those already on the new version nothing will change.
 For the rest, this is how it will look on the add Activities page:

 Some years ago the Assignment tool went through the same major upgrade, and it got a new “sidebar” where you can find options like deadline, assessment scale settings and so on.
 This is also available in the newest file element, and now you will find the same sidebar in the new test tool.
 We’ve done this to improve your user experience and make it easier to navigate around the platform.